Prepare for Launch

 Documentation

-Our KnowledgeBase documentation will walk you through how to get started with a Google Analytics account and how to link that account to your site in WiscWeb.
+Our Google Analytics 4 KnowledgeBase documentation will walk you through how to get started with a Google Analytics account and how to link that account to your site in WiscWeb.

 Prior to launching your site, we recommend that you do the following: